elastic/kibana/docs/configuration.md

 #### `prTitle`

-Text that will be the pull request title.
-Note: You can access the base branch (`baseBranch`) and commit message (`commitMessages`) strings by wrapping them in curly braces (See Example).
+Pull request title pattern.
+You can access the base branch (`{baseBranch}`) and commit message (`{commitMessages}`) via the special accessors in quotes.
-If there are multiple commits the commit messages will be concatenated and separated by pipes.
+Multiple commits will be concatenated and separated by pipes.

 Example: `"{commitMessages} backport for {baseBranch}"`